-However, assistance with transport will be provided when a child attends a school, other than the normal area school, which is beyond the two or three mile limit as outlined above but is closer to the child's home than the normal area school
+However, assistance with transport will be provided when a child attends a school, other than the normal area school, which is beyond the 2 or 3 mile limit as outlined but is closer to the child's home than the normal area school

 Transport to faith schools

 We ceased to provide a transport subsidy to faith schools from September 2015.
-Protection was given for pupils in key years i.e. those entering years 6 and 11 in 2015 who were previously entitled by right to assistance.
+Protection was given for pupils in key years, that is those entering years 6 and 11 in 2015 who were previously entitled by right to assistance.
 We no longer contract any buses to provide transport to faith schools from September 2016.

 September 2016 onwards

 We give a grant to a hardship fund which is to be administered by the relevant Diocesan authorities.
 These grants are intended to be used in support of families and pupils particularly disadvantaged by the changes.
 In particular, those identified as especially vulnerable, which includes pupils living some distance from others travelling to the school and without an alternative means of transport for whom the costs may be prohibitive.
 Applications will be dealt with by the relevant Diocesan authority directly.

 Children of primary age who are entitled to free school meals or whose families get the maximum level of Working Tax Credit are entitled to free transport to a school which is the nearest suitable school to the home address and over 2 miles distance (that is, there are no closer schools).

 Information on free home to school transport is available on our school transport page.
 Please note this policy is subject to change.

 Each year we will check whether parents are still eligible for transport assistance.
 If parents are no longer eligible, for example because they no longer receive relevant benefits, parents may have to meet their child's transport costs.

 Bus passes or refunds are issued where appropriate and special contract transport is arranged if public transport is not available.